 The Constitution of the Company in section 8.1 provides that the Board will comprise 6 directors who must be members or member affiliates.
 At least 2 directors must be elected by the members and not more than 4 can be Appointed Directors.
-The constitution also provides for Associate Directors who can be appointed for a period of one year and may be reappointed for a further one year.
-Associate Directors are not eligible to vote at director's meeting and do not count for the purposes of determining whether a quorum of directors is present.
+The Constitution also provides for associate directors who can be appointed for a term not exceeding one year.
+The Board may re-appoint an associate director at the expiry of their term for a further term of one year provided that no person may be appointed as an associate director for more than three terms.
+Associate directors are not eligible to vote at directors' meetings and do not count for the purposes of determining whether a quorum of directors is present.

-Although a person so appointed as an associate director has no automatic right of attendance, in normal circumstances they would be invited and be expected to attend all board meetings during their tenure and may be invited to participate in particular committee meetings.
-It may though be appropriate from time to time to exclude such associates from certain incamera board discussions.
+Although a person so appointed as an associate director has no automatic right of attendance, in normal circumstances they would be invited and be expected to attend all Board meetings during their tenure and may be invited to participate in particular committee meetings.
+It may though be appropriate from time to time to exclude such associates from certain in-camera Board discussions.
 Associate directors, while able through invitation to attend and contribute to Board meetings, will not have a vote on any matter put before the Board.